Cincopa Video Marketing Automation 101 – Here is how it’s done, Step by Step.

 Media Title (Text type)

-Common use case: A blog post went up on Febuary 1st called “How to Chop Onions – The right way”,
+Common use case: A blog post went up on February 1st called “How to Chop Onions – The right way”,

-Thos who watched the video “Onion Chopping using a piano” between Febuary 1st and Febuary 3nd can be enrolled to a smart list called “Blog Fans” and despite the fact that they didn’t sign up to the blog’s “official” newsletter, They will now start to get every single post because they love reading what we publish and they found that Piano dropping on a bag of onion video – hilarious.
+Thos who watched the video “Onion Chopping using a piano” between February 1st and February 3nd can be enrolled in a smart list called “Blog Fans” and despite the fact that they didn’t sign up to the blog’s “official” newsletter, They will now start to get every single post because they love reading what we publish and they found that Piano dropping on a bag of onion video – hilarious.

 Media ID (Number) – HubSpot’s Unique Identifier for a video